 National Museum of China

-Located on the eastern side of Tiananmen Square, our guide suggested that many people spend a full day alone in the National Museum of China, designed to show case the arts and history of China.
+Located on the eastern side of Tiananmen Square, our guide suggested that many people spend a full day alone in the National Museum of China, designed to showcase the arts and history of China.
 Over one million artifacts cover the Yuanmou Man of 1.7 million years ago to the end of the Qing Dynasty (the last imperial dynasty).

 Chairman Mao Memorial Hall